kamu-data/dill-rs/examples/README.md

   - Showcases using DI together with [`axum`](https://docs.rs/axum) crate
   - Provides an example of using `axum` layers to extract information from the request (e.g. auth token) and add it into request-scoped catalog
 - [`cli`](./cli/)
-  - Showcases using DI in a command line application to contruct `Command` objects that combine injected dependencies with explicit command arguments
+  - Showcases using DI in a command line application to construct `Command` objects that combine injected dependencies with explicit command arguments